cloudify-cosmo/getcloudify.org/guide/3.0/blueprint-guide.md

 Now let’s try and [deploy](quickstart.html) what we have created so far to get a fill of it.

-#Step 8: Adding the application layer
+## Step 8: Adding the nodejs Application Code

 <a href="https://github.com/cloudify-cosmo/cloudify-nodecellar-singlehost/compare/step7...step8" class="btn btn-default" role="button"><i class="fa fa-search"></i>  Code Diff</a>